jarrodconnolly/fortis-dungeon-master/README.md

 - Basic unit tests for core functionality
 - Basic logging for debugging and monitoring

+## Design

+The project uses a modular structure that keeps core game logic, data models, and API routes organized for easy maintenance and understanding.

+The backend is built with Fastify and TypeScript and provides a RESTful API for interacting with the game.

+Data is stored and persisted with Lowdb, and TypeScript interfaces are used throughout to keep the code type safe.

+Each main feature, like character management, dungeon exploration, and combat, lives in its own module so the codebase is simple to extend and test.

+## Technology Stack

+- **Node.js**: JavaScript runtime for building the API.
+- **TypeScript**: Superset of JavaScript for type safety.
+- **Fastify**: Web framework for building the API.
+- **Lowdb**: Lightweight database for persistent storage.
+- **Unit Testing**: Using built-in Node.js testing.

+## Data Models

+The data models are defined using TypeScript interfaces, ensuring type safety and clarity.
+The main models include:

+### Game

+Represents a game session, including the player character, monsters, and treasures.

+### Character

+Represents a player character, including stats, inventory, and abilities.

+### Monster

+Represents monsters in the game, including stats and behaviors.

+### Treasure

+Represents treasures in the game, including properties and effects.

 ## Usage

 To start playing Fortis Dungeon Master, follow these steps: